 non-Federal share

+the grant under that period, without additional Federal funds or competition.
 When cost sharing or matching is required as a condition of an award, the portion of allowable project/program costs not borne by the Federal government.